Our Staff

 Accounting Manager

 Beth Williamson comes to MHASM through 30+ years of experience in the Accounting field in multiple states, NY, FL, and MS. Finances are very important to any organization, but as a non-profit we want to be the best stewards of the money we receive through grants and donations.
 Beth is proficient and dedicated to making sure everything is correct and transparent.
 She raised three children as a single parent.
-Her children are grown and now she is helping her parents.
-Beth says, “family is very important to me, I am very lucky to still have my parents around, and we all help take care of each other.”
+Her children are grown and has been helping her parents.
+Beth says, “family is very important to me, I am very lucky to still have my father around, and we all help take care of each other.”